 Materials and technique in Roman mosaics

-A large range of materials were used for ancient Roman mosaics including pebbles, pieces of terra cotta tiles, pumice stone and seashells through to precious stones, marbles of various provenance and even coloured glass and gold leaf.
+A large range of materials was used for ancient Roman mosaics including pebbles, pieces of terra cotta tiles, pumice stone and seashells through to precious stones, marbles of various provenance and even coloured glass and gold leaf.
 Pumice and shells might be used to decorate a nymphaeum whilst pottery and marble inserts in a cement matrix were often used in Republican period floors which were both durable and attractive.

 Composition of Roman mosaics